OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/qa/spread.md

 ---
 title: spread
-description: This page illustrates the rolling spread measurement, its usage, and the parameters involved in it.
+description: "This page illustrates the rolling spread measurement, its usage, and" the parameters involved in it.
 It comprehensively explains how to use 'spread' and the function of 'n_window' in it.
 keywords: